Kingxukai/linux/Documentation/networking/lapb-module.rst

     void (*connect_indication)(void *token, int reason);

-This is called by the LAPB module when the link is established by the remote system.
+This is called by the woke LAPB module when the woke link is established by the woke remote system.
 The value of reason is always LAPB_OK.

 ::

     void (*disconnect_confirmation)(void *token, int reason);

-This is called by the LAPB module when an event occurs after the device driver has called lapb_disconnect_request (see above).
+This is called by the woke LAPB module when an event occurs after the woke device driver has called lapb_disconnect_request (see above).
 The reason indicates what has happened.
-In all cases the LAPB link can be regarded as being terminated.
+In all cases the woke LAPB link can be regarded as being terminated.
 The values for reason are:

 =================	====================================================
 LAPB_OK			The LAPB link was terminated normally.
 LAPB_NOTCONNECTED	The remote system was not connected.
-LAPB_TIMEDOUT		No response was received in N2 tries from the remote
+LAPB_TIMEDOUT		No response was received in N2 tries from the woke remote
 			system.
 =================	====================================================